 Giovanni Reyna (Midfielder) – Borussia Dortmund

 Reyna costs 6.5 million only, which is possibly the cheapest price you could pay to get a quality midfielder like him.
 So far Reyna has 1 goal and 4 assists in his name in 4 matches he played for Dortmund in Bundesliga.
-Judging from this gleeful statistics, you should definitely consider to keep Reyna in your squad.
+Judging from these gleeful statistics, you should definitely consider keeping Reyna in your squad.

 Dani Olmo (Midfielder) – RB Leipzig

-With 4 assists in 4 matches in his name for Leipzig in Bundesliga, he is also a very good addition for your squad.
-RB Leipzig will be facing Istanbul Başakşehir on first match, who are a comparatively easy opponent for them, and Olmo can run riot with the ball on his feet.
+With 4 assists in 4 matches in his name for Leipzig in Bundesliga, he is also a very good addition to your squad.
+RB Leipzig will be facing Istanbul Başakşehir in the first match, who is a comparatively easy opponent for them, and Olmo can run riot with the ball on his feet.
 That is why Olmo is a must option in our UCL Fantasy Cheap Beast Guide.

 José Sá (Goalkeeper) – Olympiacos